Ringo the 4th

-Ringo the 4th is the sixth studio album by English musician Ringo Starr, released on 20 September 1977.
+Ringo the 4th is the sixth studio album by the English musician Ringo Starr, released on 20 September 1977.
 Its title is sometimes ascribed to him being the fourth member of the Beatles.
-Others have suggested that it is his fourth mainstream album, taking exception to his Great American Songbook homage, Sentimental Journey, and his country-western foray, Beaucoups of Blues.
-However, Ringo the 4th is a dance-oriented record, crafted for him by his Atlantic Records producer, Arif Mardin.
+Others have suggested that it is his fourth mainstream album, which excludes his Great American Songbook homage, Sentimental Journey, and his country-western foray, Beaucoups of Blues.
+Ringo the 4th is a disco-oriented record, crafted for him by his Atlantic Records producer, Arif Mardin.

 Background and recording

-After the commercial disappointment of Ringo's Rotogravure (1976), Starr decided to shift from his formula of using his well-known musician friends (notably his fellow ex-Beatles) to write songs and appear on his albums.
-Instead, he intensified his partnership with Vini Poncia, with whom he wrote several of the songs featured here, while using the input of different musicians.
-Sessions began on 5 February 1977, at Cherokee Studios in Los Angeles, produced by Arif Mardin.
+After the commercial disappointment of Ringo's Rotogravure (1976), Starr abandoned his usual formula of using his well-known musician friends (notably his fellow ex-Beatles) to write songs and provide instrumentation on his albums.
+Instead, he intensified his partnership with songwriter and close friend Vini Poncia; for his next album, Starr and Poncia decided to write most of the songs themselves while using the input of different musicians.
+Starr also wanted to keep his sound up-to-date and attempted to partially reinvent himself as a disco singer to capitalize on the genre's growing popularity.
+Sessions began on 5 February 1977, at Cherokee Studios in Los Angeles, with production overseen by Arif Mardin.

 The first songs recorded were two unreleased tracks, "Lover Please" and "Wild Shining Stars".
 Near the end of the month, Starr recorded "Out on the Streets", "It's No Secret" and "Gypsies in Flight".
 In June, recording sessions were held at Atlantic Studios in New York. where the tracks that ended up on the album were recorded.
 In addition, the B-side "Just a Dream", as well as an unreleased track, "By Your Side", were recorded.
 Starr moved back to Cherokee Studios, where he held more sessions towards the end of the month, where a few more unreleased tracks were recorded: "Birmingham", "This Party", and a different version of "Just a Dream".
 David Foster played keyboards on a couple of songs, while Melissa Manchester, Luther Vandross, and Bette Midler occasionally appeared on backing vocals.

 Packaging

-Nancy Lee Andrews used Rita Wolf as a model in the photo shoot for the album cover.
-The photo used on the album cover shows Wolf's legs and she is sitting on Starr's shoulders.
+Nancy Lee Andrews, Starr's fiancée at the time, used Rita Wolf as a model in the photo shoot for the album's cover.
+The photo used on the album front cover shows Wolf's legs and she is sitting on Starr's shoulders.
 The back cover is a photo taken from the back of Starr and Wolf showing her bottom in tight pink pants.
+Art Direction and Album Cover Design by John Kosh.